 However, what if you only want to remove one or two documents from this list?
 Perhaps, like me, you need to take a screen shot and there are some document titles in the list that you’d rather not show the world (or your users at least).
 You only want to get rid of a couple, not the whole lot, so how do you do this?

-Well, you need to delete these entries out of the Registry.
+With Word 2007, you need to delete these entries out of the Registry.
 Be warned: If you are not comfortable with working in the Registry, I suggest that you reset the number to zero using the method above, close Word, re-open Word, reset the number back to what you want, then open and close several documents so that you have a list populated with the documents you want.